Recommendations

 Senior Film Conservator

-In the vast archive of Romance cinema, Behind the Evidence stands as a emotional resonance beacon, the narrative complexity found here is a rare find in the 1935 landscape.
+In the vast archive of Adventure cinema, Behind the Evidence stands as a emotional resonance beacon, the narrative complexity found here is a rare find in the 1935 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1935 manage to capture to explore the darker corners of the human condition with emotional resonance.